Editor's note: This story was originally published in June.

-To be clear, this isn’t one of those best-burgers-in-the-Twin Cities compilations (find that here).
+To be clear, this isn’t one of those best-burgers-in-the-Twin Cities compilations (find that here and watch the video above for more favorites).
 Instead, Burger Friday – which places a weekly spotlight on a gotta-have burger – is marking the year’s midpoint by revisiting the five burgers that made the most favorable impressions so far in 2018.
 They’re listed here in no particular order (translation: there’s no hidden agenda in the sequence), just know that they’re all worth seeking out.
 And then some.

 Monello (pictured above): Not content to already produce one of the Twin Cities most remarkable burgers, chef Mike DeCamp is at it again.
 This time, DeCamp has borrowed elements of the popular burger he serves at Constantine, then adds a few uncomplicated twists, including a second patty.
 Say hello to the “Dirty Double.”

 Those two thin, small-ish patties will never be described as "bruisers," but they pretty much embody all that is good about the word "decadence," at least from a burger standpoint.
 DeCamp starts with the same over-the-top chuck-brisket-butter formula (the ratio is six parts beef to four parts Minnesota-made Hope Creamery butter) that he uses for his Constantine burger.
 Then, because that's not enough, he incorporates bacon to the grind.

 Next up: DeCamp lavishes plenty of soft, sweetly caramelized onions over the patties.

 “I think beef and onions is a great combination, one that’s hard to top,” he said.
 “My favorite burger in the Twin Cities is at Lions Tap, and in my mind, this burger is a little similar to what they do there.
 They do griddled onions, although to be honest, they never have enough.”